 All photos © 2014 Mark Richards.
 Used with permission.

-About the photographer Mark Richards is a documentary photographer who lives in London.
+Mark Richards is a documentary photographer who lives in London.
 He has over 30 years of experience as a photographer, and until recently all of his work was done using a film camera.
 He recently made the switch to digital and now shoots exclusively with the Fuji X series cameras (X-Pro1, X-T1 and X100).
 More of his work can be seen on his website at http://photoponica.com